Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 ## Application

 The primary component of a MAP is the application.
-The application is provided by an application developer and incorporated into the MAP using the Holoscan Application Packager.
+The application is provided by an application developer and incorporated into the MAP using the MONAI Deploy Application Packager.

-All application code and binaries SHALL be in the `/opt/holoscan/app/` folder, except for any dependencies installed by the Holoscan Application Packager during the creation of the MAP.
+All application code and binaries SHALL be in the `/opt/holoscan/app/` folder, except for any dependencies installed by the MONAI Deploy Packager during the creation of the MAP.

 All AI models (PyTorch, TensorFlow, TensorRT, etc.) SHOULD be in separate sub-folders of the `/opt/holoscan/models/` folder.
 In specific use cases where the app package developer is prevented from enclosing the model files in the package/container due to intellectual property concerns, the models can be supplied from the host system when the app package is run, e.g., via the volume mount mappings and the use of container env variables.